-\Please note: The "importance" column below reflects the selection criteria priorities and preferences of the co-op members and will often vary from one co-op to another
+Please note: The "importance" column below reflects the selection criteria priorities and preferences of the co-op members and will often vary from one co-op to another

-Category Description Importance Competitive Pricing Ouestions 1 - 11 The extent to which proposed pricing terms are competitive.
-52 of 78 MEMBERS INTERESTED Questions I - II pricing terms are competitive.
-INTERESTED System Quality & Sourcing Questions 12 - 15 The extent to which the Proposer incorporates high-quality components (high CEC panel ratings, flashed/non-penetrating attachments, etc.) and American-made products into their system design.
-63 of 78 MEMBERS INTERESTED Proposer Experience & Qualifications Questions 16 - 19 The extent to which the Proposer demonstrates a track record of quality work and incorporates photovoltaic technologies in line with industry standards.
-Experience in the Tucson market a plus.
-48 of 78 MEMBERS INTERESTED System Warranty Questions 20 - 22 The extent to which the Proposer offers strong warranties on system components and labor.
-52 of 78 MEMBERS INTERESTED Social & Community Benefits Questions 23 - 25 The extent to which the proposed solar PV systems 47 of 78 MEMBERS INTERESTED foster social and community development, including hiring local workers and offering local job training opportunities.
-Preference will be given to locally owned companies.
-Please take note of these non-solar offering questions: Battery Storage Question 3 The extent to which co-op members are interested in battery storage.
-20 MEMBERS INTERESTED 2 MEMBERS INTERESTED IN BATTERY RETROFIT 47 MEMBERS UNSURE IF INTERESTED 9 MEMBERS NOT INTERESTED Level 2 Electric Vehicle Chargers Question 4 The extent to which co-op members are interested in level 2 EV chargers.
-24 MEMBERS INTERESTED
+Category Description Importance Offer the best price The extent to which proposed 55% of MEMBERS INTERESTED Questions 1 - 11 pricing terms are competitive.
+Use higher quality equipment Questions 12 - 15 The extent to which the Proposer incorporates high- quality components (high CEC panel ratings, flashed/non- penetrating attachments, etc.) and American-made products into their system design.
+70% of MEMBERS INTERESTED Have more experience Questions 16 - 19 The extent to which the Proposer demonstrates a track record of quality work and incorporates photovoltaic technologies in line with industry standards.
+Experience in the West Virginia market a plus.
+55% of MEMBERS INTERESTED Offer stronger warranties Questions 20 - 22 The extent to which the Proposer offers strong warranties on system components and labor.
+45% of MEMBERS INTERESTED Are a local company/ woman or minority-owned business Questions 23 - 25 The extent to which the proposed solar PV systems foster social and community development, including hiring local area workers and offering local job training opportunities.
+Preference will be given to locally-owned companies.
+Active membership in MDV-SEIA, our partner on policy issues, is also a plus.
+50% of MEMBERS INTERESTED Please take note of these non-solar offering questions:

+Battery Storage Question 3

+Level 2 Electric Vehicle

+Chargers

+Question 4

-If you would like a summary of roof types in this co-op, please contact us.
+If you would like a summary of roof types in this co-op please contact us.